Frequently asked questions

 3. Members open a song in the player and adjust each track's volume independently.

-4. The PRE button highlights one part — your track comes up, the others drop back — and toggles off when you're done.
+4. The PRE (pre-dominant) button highlights one part — your track comes up, the others drop back — and toggles off when you're done.

 What audio formats are supported?